Skip to main content

 Not necessarily.
 Some attorneys handle both types of claims.
 Coordination between them is crucial if different attorneys are involved.

-Free consultation about workplace injuries.
+Free intake review about workplace injuries.

 Related Resources